jsmienk/BDCSH/README.md

 22,-,-,7,1
 ```

 The lines are sorted on the key (user id) so we can be certain that all play counts and eventually the name will be together.
 When a new user id is visited (`prev_user != curr_user`) the all play counts and the name can be printed as a single row.
-Again, the keys in the dictionary are sorted before printing to enhance readability of the output.
+No need to sort the list on hour here like we did in the last assignment, because we used the indices of the array as the hours of the day.

 ```python
 def reducer():